Aliremu/Simple-Neural-Network/README.md

 A Simple Neural Network for...
 I don't really know the full extend to what this can do.
 I do know however that it can accurately predict and replicate any bitwise operator with more than 97% accuracy with only 5 seconds of training.
 Wow!!!!

+Edit: it can approximate trig functions!!!??!? what wizardry is this.

 ## Why?

 summer time baby